By Katie Wilson

 The Signal Station, Cornwall

 This maritime home on the Lizard Peninsula was once a beacon of safety for passing ships.
-Now it’s the most southerly self-catering home in the UK.
+Now it’s the most southerly self-catering home in England.

-A unique coastal retreat, one of the highlights is the roof terrace where you can head for an alfresco breakfast, early morning yoga session, or sunset cocktails.
+A unique coastal retreat and one of the most unusual places to stay in the UK, a highlight is the roof terrace where you can head for an alfresco breakfast, early morning yoga session, or sunset cocktails.

 Inside, the whitewashed walls and cosy nooks mean it’s the perfect place to curl up with a book, even if it’s stormy outside.